-Unfortunately, while the arms and hook are relatively durable, we aren't too impressed with the quality of the bottom rung.
-The rung is only secured with a single nail on each side, which is a little disappointing.
-Though it was quite sturdy while holding the heaviest of jeans and work pants, when we tried to pull it apart in our durability tests, it easily came apart.
-Also, while it does have cups along the arms for hanging strappy garments, it isn't completely non-slip.
-Aside from that, and a few rough edges, this is still our favorite stylish wooden clothes hanger that'll save space in your closet.
+Though the arms and hook are relatively durable, the quality of the bottom rung leaves something to be desired.
+Only a single nail secures the rung on each side, which easily came apart during our durability testing.
+In contrast, it was quite sturdy while holding the heaviest of jeans and work pants.
+It features cups along the arms for hanging strappy garments, but it isn't completely non-slip.
+After four months of use, this model seems to be holding up and is still our favorite stylish, space-saving wooden clothes hanger.

 While we love the great price and simple functionality, this is far from being super-sturdy or high quality.
 In our bending tests, it snapped after minimal bending.
-Additionally, while we like the slot in the arm, it's harder to pull clothes of this hanger as it can snag on these points.
+Additionally, while we like the slot in the arm, it's harder to pull the clothes off this hanger as it can snag on these points.
 Aside from that, this is another high-value standard plastic hanger that'll look great in any closet.

-The AmazonBasics Slim, Velvet, Non-Slip is designed for those that love non-slip performance and a great deal.
+The Amazon Basics Slim Velvet Non-Slip is designed for those that love non-slip performance and a great deal.
 The velvet ensures that even the slinkiest of shirts and dresses stay in place.
 It utilizes divots along the arm's length to hang shirts and garments of any size.
 It also features a trouser bar that allows you to easily hang your delicates, skirts, shorts, or pants.
 The value is hard to beat, making it a great option for a velvet hanger.

 As is true with most velvet hangers reviewed, the velvet can scrape off easily, which can get attracted to clothing.
 In addition, expect to replace these hangers in time; the construction is lackluster.
 Though it is sturdy enough for suits and other heavier garments, it's flimsy and breaks after just one bend.
 For those seeking a velvet construction at a great price, this is one of the best-valued options we tested.